De-MLS FURPS

 Functionality

-- A messaging group can have multiple stewards
+- A messaging group can use steward list to elect and function with multiple stewards

 Usability